ayunsis/CS177_pj/src/paper/main.typ

   caption: [Training process for Original Parameters], ) <OriginalPlot>

-After discussing with the teaching assistant, our team will take the *reproduced(convergent) result* as the normal performance of the Sfcnn network and will apply it to the next part of AlphaFold3 result assessing.
+After discussion, our team will take the *reproduced(convergent) result* as the normal performance of the Sfcnn network and will apply it to the next part of AlphaFold3 result assessing.

 = AlphaFold3 Predictions